interaction-lab/HARMONI/harmoni_detectors/harmoni_stt/README.md

 Note: Run get_deepspeech_models.sh before launching or testing this service.

 The local DeepSpeech speech-to-text service can be launched with `roslaunch harmoni_detectors stt_deepspeech_service.launch` or `roslaunch harmoni_detectors stt_service.launch service_to_launch:=deepspeech`.
+Transcriptions are only published by the DeepSpeech service when the client determines the text as final based on the `t_wait` parameter (the default is 0.5s).

 ## Parameters
 Parameters input for the local TTS service: